Mr. Sheldon returned to school in 1969, after serving in Vietnam, to complete his education and later attended Loyola University School of Law.

 mediation, acting as a Parenting Coordinator,

-as well as acting as aa Discovery and Special Master, since he left the Court.
+as well as acting as a Discovery and Special Master.

 Mr. Sheldon also has been retained to act as an expert witness in a number